zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ### <a name = "screenAudio"></a>Share audio

-As of v3.0.0, the Agora Web SDK supports sharing the local audio playback when sharing a screen on Windows Chrome 74 or later.
-To share the audio, set the `screen` and `screenAudio` properties as `true` and the `audio` property as `false` when creating a screen-sharing stream.
+As of v3.0.0, the Web SDK supports sharing the local audio playback when sharing a screen on Windows Chrome 74 or later.
+To share the audio, set the `screen` and `screenAudio` properties as `true` and the `audio` property as `false` when calling `createStream` to create a screen-sharing stream.

 ```javascript
 screenStream = AgoraRTC.createStream({